Russet potatoes are terrifically versatile. And few things top potatoes as comfort food. Raise your hand if you could use some comforting!

 Folks flocked there to eat that yummy soup!
 It was such a treat!
 Over time, I’ve come up with a pretty close copycat version.
 I’m happy to share it with you here!

 Next time you bake a batch of potatoes, allow for some “plan-overs” that you can use to make this incredibly delicious soup!

-- 4 medium Perfect Baked Potatoes, peeled and cubed planned over, some peels reserved
+- 4 medium Perfect Baked Potatoes, peeled and cubed.
+(Planned over) Reserve some skins.

 - 2 cups water

 - 1/4 cup butter

 - 2 Tbsp paste-type chicken base I prefer Better Than Bouillon

 - 1 1/2 cups cheddar cheese, grated

 - 6 strip bacon, crisply cooked and crumbled

 - 1 Tbsp parsley for garnish